 top of page

-This Day in History: Milton “Skipper” Olive makes the ultimate sacrifice
+This Day in History: Milton “Skipper” Olive's sacrifice

-On this day in 1966, the Medal of Honor is posthumously awarded to Pfc.
-Milton “Skipper” Olive III.
-He was the first black soldier to receive the Medal during the Vietnam War.
+On this day in 1965, a hero engages in an action that would earn him the Medal of Honor.
+Pfc.
+Milton “Skipper” Olive III would become the first black soldier to receive the Medal during the Vietnam War.
 But perhaps another contribution he made was even more important?

 One lieutenant would later admit that he’d been “struggling to overcome a racist streak,” but that Olive’s service had radically changed his perspective.
 That lieutenant, James Sanford, was Olive’s platoon commander—and Olive had saved his life.
 “Milton Olive changed me,” Sanford told the Chicago Tribune.
 “I made a vow never to forget him.”